wilsonmar/wilsonmar.github.io/_posts/2020-02-28-git-signing.md

    </strong></pre>

    IMPORTANT PROTIP: Any name and email can be specified in Git, which means anyone can impersonate someone else to get a malicious commit PR accepted.
 This is a big reason organizations ask for cryptographically signing commits in GitHub, which requires that the email specified be validated.

-   <a name="GitHubEmail"></a>

-   ### Email address in GitHub

-1. Be at a browser profile you want to use.
-(I click on my avatar on Chrome to setup a profile for each email address I use - one for personal Gmail, another for work)

-1. In your browser, open a new tab to view your GitHub Profile Email page:

-   <a target="_blank" href="https://github.com/settings/emails">https://github.com/settings/emails</a>

-1. Identify your "no-reply" public email address, such as "john_doe+github@gmail.com".

-   <strong>IMPORTANT PROTIP: The email specified to GPG should match that reply email in GitHub.</strong>

 <a name="RequireSigned"></a>